dincamihai/pytest-salt-containers/README.rst

     :target: https://ci.appveyor.com/project/dincamihai/pytest-containers/branch/master
     :alt: See Build Status on AppVeyor

-A Pytest plugin that builds and creates docker containers
+A Pytest plugin that makes it easy to write integration tests for salt

 ----